 This proposal is a rewrite of one we first ran five years ago here at QCO.
 Since then, meaningful copyright (and patent) reform proposals have gradually been gaining ground.
 You know you’re making progress when someone gets fired from the U.S. Republican Study Committee for writing a policy brief that speaks sanely about copyright.
 Because the policy climate is changing, we’re re-introducing our proposal (cross-posted at Falkvinge on Infopolicy and the Center for the Study of Innovative Freedom) with an updated and clarified explanation.
 For many readers, it still won’t go far enough — it’s not abolition, for example.
 But proposals like this succeed first by reframing debate.
-In this case, the point is that if a government is going to offer private monopolies at all, it should at least reserve the public a way out of them.
+In this case, the point is that if a government is going to offer private monopolies at all, it should at least reserve the public a way to ease them.

 What would a truly free-market approach to copyrights and patents look like?